Plazide/fauna-gql-upload/README.md

 3. To upload functions, you need a directory called `fauna/functions`.
 Within this directory, you should have one `.js` file for each of you functions.
 See [Uploading Functions](#uploading-functions) for an example of such a file.
 4. To upload roles, you need a directory called `fauna/roles`.
 Within this directory, you should have one `.js` file for each of your roles.
 See [Uploading Roles](#uploading-roles) for an example of such a file.
 5. To upload indexes, you need a directory called `fauna/indexes`.
 Within this directory, you should have one `.js` file for each of your indexes.
 See [Uploading indexes](#uploading-indexes) for an example of such a file.
 6. To upload domain data, you need a directory called `fauna/data`.
-Within this directory, you should have one `.js` file for each of your indexes.
+Within this directory, you should have one `.js` file for each of your data sets.
 See [Uploading data](#uploading-data) for an example of such a file.

 Creating a `.fauna.json` file allows you to set:
 - the path to your `.env` file